AnimosWorkshop/Sor-Vault/Sign of Remembrance/Magic/Arcana/School of Displacement/Depressurize.md

 - Duration: Instantaneous
 - Exhausts by 1

 You swiftly release an incredible force, pushing nearly anything away from a point in your immediate surrounding.
 Each creature within a 5' radius from you must make a Resilience saving throw, or be pushed up to 20' away from the point.
 You may choose to also be pushed in any direction from that point.
-This movement is not considered voluntary for the purpose of attacks of opportunity.
+This movement is not considered voluntary for the purpose of [[Action Economy#Opportunity Attacks|opportunity attacks]].

 **At Higher Levels:**
 * (+1) Each creature is pushed up to 5' further.